DrGMA/TESLA/README.md

 TESLA is designed to invert the P- and S-displacement spectra searching the optimal signal window to use for the spectral analysis.
-Using a signal window of fixed duration, although variable according to the earthquake magnitude, is not always the appropri- ate choice, especially when microseismicity is analyzed.
+Using a signal window of fixed duration, although variable according to the earthquake magnitude, is not always the appropriate choice, especially when microseismicity is analyzed.
 TESLA performs three main tasks for both P and S phases: (1) a systematic exploration of several signal windows to use for the computation of displacement spectra, (2) the spectral analysis for all the selected signal windows, and (3) the evaluation of the best-displacement spectra